Cyprien and Daphrose Rugamba: Legacy

 In 1992 the Rugambas started a center in Kigali to feed and educate street children.
 Since 1995, after the genocide, this center has been managed by Fidesco.
 It is now called Centre Cyprien et Daphrose Rugamba (CECYDAR).
 In 2015 Cyprien and Daphrose Rugamba were declared "heroic in virtue," marking the start of the formal process towards their canonization as saints recognised by the Catholic Church.
+The diocesan inquiry phase of their cause was completed in 2021.